Kaby-Lake/Sokoban/README.md

 #### Refactor

-- Split the GameObjects into several Classes (Wall, Crate, ..) with the inheritance from AbstractGameObject, and a Moveable interface which Player and Crate can implement to gain moving ability.
+- Split the GameObjects into several Classes (Wall, Crate, ..) with the inheritance from [AbstractGameObject](SokobanFX/src/Main/java/com/ae2dms/GameObject/AbstractGameObject.java), and a [Movable](SokobanFX/src/Main/java/com/ae2dms/GameObject/Movable.java) interface which Player and Crate can implement to gain moving ability.
 Enhance maintainability that future GameObjects can be easily added.
-- Change the GameEngine to GameDocument which behaves as Document job with methods like reloadStateFromFile() or serializeCurrentState() to adherent to Model in MVC pattern.
+- Change the GameEngine to [GameDocument](SokobanFX/src/Main/java/com/ae2dms/Business/GameDocument.java) which behaves as Document job with methods like reloadStateFromFile() or serializeCurrentState() to adherent to Model in MVC pattern.
-- The logic behind moving objects is down to the Player, who has canMoveBy() to determine if can move by which direction and moveBy() to move.
+- The logic behind moving objects is down to the Player, who has [canMoveBy()](SokobanFX/src/Main/java/com/ae2dms/GameObject/Objects/Player.java#L83) to determine if can move by which direction and moveBy() to move.
 If a Crate is on the way, Player will 'ask' that Crate if the Crate canMoveBy().
 This leaves the behaviour to specific GameObject, and controller just acts as the forwarder.
-- Split the pop-ups into different FXMLs with its dedicated controller, and use FXML <include> to add nested controllers to MenuView / GameView
+- Split the pop-ups into different FXMLs with its dedicated controller, and use FXML \<include\> to add nested controllers to MenuView / GameView